What Is Spiritual Direction?

 Who Is Spiritual Direction For?

 Spiritual Direction is available for those in our church and our community who hunger for God.
-Those who desire spiritual direction seek to the Holy Spirit’s work in their life.
-They envision the person God desires them to be as allowing him to lead.
+They seek the Holy Spirit’s work in their life, allowing God to more clearly be their spiritual leader.

 Jean Laplace wrote, "Direction [is] the help that one gives another to enable him to become himself in faith.”
 Preparing for Spiritual Direction.